 You’ll enjoy your Mexican vacation more if you embrace the local’s fluid concept of time.
-So don’t schedule yourself too tightly, and don’t stress when things take a bit longer than planned.
+So whether you’re planning two weeks in Mexico, two days, or two months, just be sure you don’t schedule yourself too tightly …. and don’t stress when things take a bit longer than planned.

 Mexico has gotten a lot of negative attention on the safety front recently.
 And certainly it’s true that isolated parts of Mexico (which you were probably unlikely to visit anyway) have been plagued by a recent increase in cartel-associated violence.